plaets/channel-lock-scheduler-bot/README.md

 1. [Install cross](https://github.com/rust-embedded/cross#installation)
 2. Run `cross build --target arm-unknown-linux-musleabihf --release`, replace `arm-unknown-linux-musleabihf` with the target (`arm-unknown-linux-musleabihf` is ok for Raspberry Pi 3)

+## Running the bot

+1. [Download](https://github.com/plaets/channel-lock-scheduler-bot/releases) or compile latest version of the bot
+2. Generate a Discord API token, example tutorial: https://www.writebots.com/discord-bot-token/
+3. Create a `bot.cfg` file, replace `DISCORD_TOKEN` with the token you got from the tutorial
+4. Start the bot
+5. Generate and use the bot invitation link (step 5 of the tutorial from step 2).
+This bot will need permissions for sending messages, managing roles and channels, viewing channels, sending, managing and reading messages.

 ## Configuration file

 The bot searches for `bot.cfg` in its working directory.
 An example configuration file will be created when the bot is run for the first time.